 When a full schedule is available, we request contractors to commit to 20 or more hours per week.
 As mentioned above, every work session must be at least 2 consecutive hours.

-Our contractors are retained on an hourly or per-project basis.
+Our contractors are retained on an hourly basis.
 Our cloud-based systems track the time you work.
 NextWave issues payments weekly, and direct deposit is available.

 Independent contractors work from home using their own desktop or laptop computer, broadband internet connection, headset, and printer.
-The minimum specifications required to work with NextWave’s systems are included on the “Requirements” page of this website.
+The minimum specifications required to work with NextWave’s systems are included on the Requirements page.

 No. As a contractor, you provide your own tools and equipment to complete your work.

 We use a cloud-based platform for making calls, which you will connect to over the internet.
-There are no long-distance fees associated with making calls over our system.
-Independent contractors are only responsible for supplying an internet connection with sufficient bandwidth to ensure a quality connection and a USB headset.
+There are no long-distance fees associated with making calls using our system.
+Independent contractors are only responsible for supplying a USB headset and an internet connection with sufficient bandwidth to ensure a quality connection.

-The systems contractors use to perform their writing or organizing work also track time spent.
+The systems that contractors use to make calls also track time spent.
 NextWave issues payment to contractors weekly.
 Direct deposit is available.

-If you are familiar with using computers to search the internet, compose emails, and use online applications, such as Facebook, you likely have the necessary computer savvy.
+If you are familiar with using computers to search the internet, compose emails, and use online applications, such as Facebook, you likely have the necessary computer savvy to be an outreach specialist.
 Most contractors do not find computer knowledge to be a barrier in quickly setting up their home office and connecting to and learning our systems.